Things To Do In Istanbul In Winter & What To Expect

 Dolmabahce Palace Istanbul

-Let’s also answer the often-asked question, ‘does it snow in Istanbul in December?’
+Let’s also answer the often-asked question, ‘Does it snow in Istanbul in December?’
 Yes, occasionally, it does, in fact, snow in Istanbul.
 Snowfall isn’t as common as it used to be, though.

 For the last few years, there has been very minimal snowfall, when in the past, there used to be abundant amounts for a time every single year.
 If you’re lucky enough to visit the city when it snows, you’ll see that Istanbul in the snow is absolutely gorgeous.
-We landed on February 12, 2023, and missed the city’s biggest snowstorm by just a days this winter.
+We landed on February 12, 2023, and missed the city’s biggest snowstorm by just a few days this winter.

 However, it does rain.
 This is a coastal city, so you can expect clouds often, but don’t let that put you off.
 There are some beautiful sunny days to be had, and even if it is raining, there is a certain charm about Istanbul that makes you forget the need for an umbrella.